hyrodium/ElasticSurfaceEmbedding.jl/README.md

 This is the meaning of "Elastic Surface Embedding".

 ## Overview: How to make a surface model
-### step 1 : Define a shape of surface (and split into strips)
+### step 1: Define a shape of a surface (and split it into strips)
-The definition must consists of parametric mapping and its domain.
+The definition must consist of parametric mapping and its domain.
 For example, a paraboloid can be parametrized as below.

 $$